How to Update Progress Bar from Async Task in C#

 }

-You can use IProgress to call back the percentage returned quickly, then update progress bar from async method.
-Click the Start button, the progress bar value will change when the async task runs.
+Using the IProgress call back the percentage returned quickly, then update progress bar from async method.
+When the Start button is clicked, the progress bar value will change as the async task runs.